-- The school collects information on race, disability and gender with regards to both pupils and staff, e.g. pupil achievement, attendance, exclusions and staff training - This information is used to inform the policies, plans and strategies, lessons, additional support, training and activities the school provides - The Equality Policy and Plan and Objectives have been shaped by the views, input and involvement of staff, parents, governors, pupils and other stakeholders - The school publishes information to demonstrate purposeful action on the general duties - The school analyses Pupil achievement in terms of progress and standards for different groups and takes action when there trends or patterns indicate a need - The school sets Equality Objectives to improve outcomes for vulnerable pupils and monitors progress on reaching these objectives - A senior member of staff has responsibility for coordinating the implementation of the policy and monitoring outcomes - The school ensures that all staff understand and implement the key requirements of the Equality Policy - The school ensures that visitors to the school understand and follow the key requirements of the Equality Policy - The curriculum includes opportunities for all pupils to understand and celebrate diversity and difference - All groups of pupils are encouraged to participate in school life and make a positive contribution, e.g. through class assemblies and the school council - The school monitors bullying and harassment of pupils in terms of difference and diversity (i.e. different groups) and takes action if there is a cause for concern - Visual displays and multi-media resources reflect the diversity of the school community - Minority ethnic, disabled and both male and female role models and those of vulnerable groups are promoted positively in lessons, displays, discussions and class assemblies. - The school takes part in annual events such as Black History Month, Deaf Awareness Week, No Pens Day, One World Week etc. to raise awareness of issues around race, disability and gender - The school environment is increasingly accessible possible to pupils, staff and visitors to the school including the acoustic environment - Open evenings and other events which parents, carers and the community attend are held in an accessible part of the school and issues such as language barriers are considered - The accessibility needs of parents, pupils and staff are considered in the publishing and sending out of information
+- The school collects information on race, disability and gender with regards to both pupils and staff, e.g. pupil achievement, attendance, exclusions and staff training - This information is used to inform the policies, plans and strategies, lessons, additional support, training and activities the school provides - The Equality Policy and Plan and Objectives have been shaped by the views, input and involvement of staff, parents, governors, pupils and other stakeholders - The school publishes information to demonstrate purposeful action on the general duties - The school analyses Pupil achievement in terms of progress and standards for different groups and takes action when there trends or patterns indicate a need - The school sets Equality Objectives to improve outcomes for vulnerable pupils and monitors progress on reaching these objectives - A senior member of staff has responsibility for coordinating the implementation of the policy and monitoring outcomes - The school ensures that all staff understand and implement the key requirements of the Equality Policy - The school ensures that visitors to the school understand and follow the key requirements of the Equality Policy - The curriculum includes opportunities for all pupils to understand and celebrate diversity and difference - All groups of pupils are encouraged to participate in school life and make a positive contribution, e.g. through class assemblies and the school council - The school monitors bullying and harassment of pupils in terms of difference and diversity (i.e. different groups) and takes action if there is a cause for concern - Visual displays and multi-media resources reflect the diversity of the school community - Minority ethnic, disabled and both male and female role models and those of vulnerable groups are promoted positively in lessons, displays, discussions and class assemblies. - The school takes part in annual events such as Black History Month, Deaf Awareness Week, No Pens Day, One World Week etc. to raise awareness of issues around race, disability and gender - The school environment is increasingly accessible possible to pupils, staff and visitors to the school including the acoustic environment - Open evenings and other events which parents, carers and the community attend are held in an accessible part of the school and issues such as language barriers are considered - The accessibility needs of parents, pupils and staff are considered in the publishing and sending out of information - The Governing Body is increasingly representative of the community it serves Procedures for the election of parent governors are open to candidates and voters who are disabled.

-ACTION PLAN 2022 - 2026
+ACTION PLAN 2023 - 2027